 A blister is a small bump on the skin that is filled with fluid.
 It forms as a protective barrier against damage to the underlying tissue, but unfortunately it can also be very painful and uncomfortable.

 There are a number of reasons for a blister to form.
 The most common is because of friction.
 Your skin will rub up against fabric (usually your shoes or socks) and a fluid-filled bubble will form.
 For this friction to occur there needs to be a bit of moisture, but not enough to be extremely slippery.
 Your shoes have just the right amount of dampness from sweat to make them a perfect place for friction to occur.

 They may also develop due to extreme heat or cold (burns or frostbite), hammertoes, spider bites, reactions to chemical exposure, or because of trauma.
 Some blisters, known as vesicles, are very small and are too small to drain.
-They are usually the result of other diseases including herpes, impetigo, or chicken pox.
+They can be the result of other diseases including herpes, impetigo, chicken pox and sometimes athlete's foot.

 Prevention of Blisters